Clintonnyakundi/simple_shell/README.md

 ALX Simple Shell Team Project

     This is an ALX collaboration project on Shell.
 We were tasked to create a simple shell that mimics the Bash shell.
-Our shell shall be called mysh
+Our shell shall be called hsh

 Project was completed using